wofr06/lesspipe/README.md

 ```
  If `lesspipe.sh` is not in the UNIX search path or if the wrong `lesspipe.sh` is
  found in the search path, then the full path to `lesspipe.sh` should be given
- in the above commands.
-The above commands work only in the described manner
+ in the above commands and the invocations below.
+The commands work only
- if the file name is lesspipe.sh.
+ in the described manner if the file name is lesspipe.sh.

  If it is installed under a different name then calling it without an argument
  will work as a filter with LESSQUIET set and expecting input from STDIN.